Posts

 "I love working people, yawn"

 One of those most wonderful sounding statements from politicians such as our knowledgeable PM is “ Making lives better for working people”.
 From where I am sitting that’s not very much then is it?
-The way our country is going and being governed is there will be more and more people who are NOT working.
+The way our country is going and being governed there will be more and more people who are NOT working.
 One way or another, either being so-called “Unfit” or have the latest fad “Mentally unfit”.
 It doesn’t seem to bother them because loads more are in the waiting queue.
 We hear more and more of young people who just want to travel.
 Vietnam seems to be the place six-formers dream of.
 The funny thing is our PM seems to be totally unaware of this state of affairs.
 Or if he is, just closes his eyes and stops cotton wool in his ears.
 He just loves being on the world stage looking like a prat.
 He has no idea what is going on, he just carries the royal letter of invitation to come and watch Trooping the Colour.
 We are good at that.
-In any case the lives of working people is not getting better it...
+In any case the lives of working people is not getting better, it i...

 Political suicide and down the Well of Obscurity...

-How many times has it been that some politicians are shysters, or at worst criminals?
+How many times has it been said that some politicians are shysters, or at worst criminals?
 It seems the human preponderance for liking money and power outweigh anything else.
 To get to the top come what may is the wet dream of many aspiring to what they believe is greatness.
-The biggest examp0le of course is a certain American would-be politician.
+The biggest example of course is a certain American would-be politician.
 One of my most liked political correspondents or if you will journalist, is Trevor Kavanagh.
 His articles pull no punches.
 You might argue he is a rabid rightie but I think you’d be wrong.
 As he indicated in this Saturday’s article in the Sun newspaper, “Our Ang knew what she was doing, furthermore Keir did as well and knowing full well what she had done still ‘supported’ her”.
 When everyone else knew the writing was on the wall.
 Keir’s political acumen is not great, but for Pete’s sake he is a Human Rights lawyer, a barrister no less.
 What does that say for the legal profession?
-If you don’t believe me, read this Wiki – Keir Starmer the Prime Min...
+If you don’t believe me, read this Wiki – Keir Starmer the Prime...

 Do as I say, do not do as I do